 Are you looking for Virtual Assistant Jobs From Home?
-You’ve came to the right place.
+You’ve come to the right place.
 Today I will be giving you a list of 11 scam free virtual assistant jobs that I recommend.
-Most of these are companies that hire you and you will be assigned to people, but there are a few that actually just look for VA’s for themselves.
+Most of these are companies that hire you, and you will be assigned to people, but there are a few that just look for VA’s for themselves.

-Either way these sites can give you a nice work at home income just from being a virtual assistant.
+Either way, these sites can give you an excellent work at home income just from being a virtual assistant.
 Most of these sites require you to have at least some offline experience, and some look for online VA experience as well.

-As A Virtual Assistant you could be assigned a variety of different tasks.
-There really isn’t an end to what you may asked to do, but most schedule appointments, update blogs, completing online paper work, and answering phone calls.
+As A Virtual Assistant, you could be assigned a variety of different tasks.
+There isn’t an end to what you may be asked to do, but most schedule appointments, update blogs, completing online paperwork, and answering phone calls.

 Make sure to check out 30 days or less to VA Success!
-It’s an awesome course that teaches you how to become a success Virtual Assistant!
+It’s an excellent course that teaches you how to become a success Virtual Assistant!

 11 Virtual Assistant Jobs From Home